-Things to do on the Queen’s Birthday June Long Weekend in Sydney
+Things to do on the Queen’s Birthday June Long Weekend

 It’s Queen’s Birthday June Long Weekend in Sydney!
 It’s winter and the Queen has given us a day off for her birthday.
 Think how sad she would be if nobody celebrated. 🙂